lightning/bolts/02-peer-protocol.md

 On reconnection, a node MUST retransmit old messages which may not have been received, and MUST NOT retransmit old messages which have been explicitly or implicitly acknowledged.
-The following table lists the acknowledgement conditions for each message:
+The following table lists the acknowledgment conditions for each message:

 * `open_channel`: acknowledged by `accept_channel`.
 * `accept_channel`: acknowledged by `funding_created`.